 If you would imagine racing on ice, you may be picturing bikes and cars slipping and sliding as they try to reach the finish line.
 That is exactly why tires were modified and studs were added to it for traction and better speeds.
 Many racers use sharpened studs because it improves traction by increasing the penetration.

 Click HERE to visit the TTS store filled with original products!

-Tires do not come pre-studded so racers by the tires and then the pit crew screw the studs to the tires.
+Tires do not come pre-studded so racers buy the tires and then the pit crew screw the studs into the tires.
 Menard’s Racing in Wisconsin was manufacturing studded tires for cars in 2008.

 Ovals and road courses are usually used as tracks in ice racing.
 Very often, dirt track racing tracks are used for racing with the snow plowed off the tracks.
 Sometimes, tracks have to be created by spraying a dirt surface with water so that the extreme temperature could turn it into ice.
 In places that enjoy warmer climates, artificial ice tracks are used.
 Certain racers also create a track by plowing away snow from frozen lakes.
 Some of the most popular tracks are:

 Georgetown Lake – Located in the spectacular Rocky Mountains in Colorado, Georgetown Lake has a team of ice racing enthusiasts who have been enjoying the sport for over 40 years.
 Racers can take part in the championship or those who love the sport but prefer to watch it, can join the spectators.
 There is no entry fee for spectators.

 White Lake – The small township of White Lake Michigan has a cool way of spending its long winters – ice racing.
 The AMA Grand Championship 2016 has chosen the White Lake as its track to hold the championship.